getbrevo/brevo-node/docs/ResellerApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.ResellerApi();
+var apiInstance = new Brevo.ResellerApi();

 var childIdentifier = "childIdentifier_example"; // String | Either auth key or id of reseller's child

-var addChildDomain = new BrevoNode.AddChildDomain(); // AddChildDomain | Sender domain to add for a specific child account.
+var addChildDomain = new Brevo.AddChildDomain(); // AddChildDomain | Sender domain to add for a specific child account.
 This will not be displayed to the parent account.

 apiInstance.createChildDomain(childIdentifier, addChildDomain).then(function() {
   console.log('API called successfully.');